 Following suit, the US also came on board in 1970 with the signing of the Public Health Cigarette Smoking Act which resulted in the ban of television advertising of cigarettes AND radio.
 Germany and Australia followed suit in 1975 and 1976.
 It wasn’t until 1991 that Europe as a whole joined in.

 Flash forward to today… globally those laws have become even more strict, with each country home to its own restrictions and 37 countries have completely banned all forms of tobacco advertising, promotion and sponsorship.
 But according to the WHO that is only a mere 15% of the world’s population… so regulation has a LONG way to go.

 So who are the vulnerable targets of tobacco?

-While arguably there isn’t many places children can be exposed to tobacco advertising aside of in the grocery store, gas stations and etc., the one place home to little regulation for tobacco brands is social media.
+While arguably there aren’t many places children can be exposed to tobacco advertising aside from in the grocery store, gas stations and etc., the one place home to little regulation for tobacco brands is social media.
 And that alone has opened up Pandora’s box.
-Which leads us to the most recent concerns surrounding tobacco advertising…
+This leads us to the most recent concerns surrounding tobacco advertising…

 Tobacco brands are turning to social media for promotion.